Doug-Murphy/Demo-Testcontainers/README.md

 A Docker Compose file is included in this repo and should make things very easy to get up and running.
 First make sure that you have [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed, or install Docker and Docker Compose however you'd like.

-After Docker and Docker Compose are installed, ensure they are working correctly be executing the following commands:
+After Docker and Docker Compose are installed, ensure they are working correctly by executing the following commands:

 For Docker: `docker --version`